-- 1.6.1 Descriptions of actions to be undertaken for elimination or reduction/mitigation of causal problems; - 1.6.2 Identification of (and brief rationale for) (i) specific restoration approaches (ii); descriptions of specific treatments for each zone; and (iii) prioritisation of actions.
-Depending on the condition of the site, this includes identification of: - Amendments to the shape, configuration, chemistry or other physical condition of abiotic elements to render them amenable to the recovery of target biota and ecosystem structure and function; - Effective and ecologically appropriate strategies and techniques for the control of undesirable species to protect desirable species, their habitats and the sensitivities of the site. - Ecologically appropriate methods for triggering regeneration or achieving reintroduction of any missing species. - Specifications for appropriate species selection and genetic sourcing of biota to be reintroduced.
-In the case of fauna, a strategy for sourcing and re-introduction should comply with IUCN/SSC (2013).
-In the case of plant species a strategy for sustainable seed supply and a timetable for collection and supply of seed should be prepared that complies with guidelines in 'Plant germplasm conservation in Australia' (Offord & Meagher 2009) and the 2016 or later revision of the Florabank guidelines and codes of practice www.florabank.org.au/.
-Useful standards for seed-related practice can be found in Australian Seeds, Sweedman & Merritt (2006) and Revegetation Industry Association of Western Australia's (RIAWA) Seed Industry Standards riawa. com.au/wordpress/wp-content/uploads/2015/05/01-RIAWA-Seed-Standards-1505201.pdf - Identification of ecologically appropriate strategies (such as leaving gaps for in-fill plantings in subsequent seasons) for addressing circumstances where the ideal species or genetic stock is not immediately available. - 1.7 Assessing security of site tenure and of post treatment maintenance scheduling.
+- 1.6.1 Descriptions of actions to be undertaken for elimination or reduction/ mitigation of causal problems; - 1.6.2 Identification of (and brief rationale for) (i) specific restoration approaches (ii); descriptions of specific treatments for each zone; and (iii) prioritisation of actions.
+Depending on the condition of the site, this includes identification of: - Amendments to the shape, configuration, chemistry or other physical condition of abiotic elements to render them amenable to the recovery of target biota and ecosystem structure and function; - Effective and ecologically appropriate strategies and techniques for the control of undesirable species to protect desirable species, their habitats and the sensitivities of the site; - Ecologically appropriate methods for triggering regeneration or achieving reintroduction of any missing species; - Specifications for appropriate species selection and genetic sourcing of biota to be reintroduced.
+In the case of fauna, a strategy for sourcing and re-introduction should comply with IUCN/SSC (2013) and any guidelines or regulations of the relevant state or territory.
+IUCN guidelines for captive breeding (McGowan et al. 2016).
+In the case of plant species a strategy for sustainable seed supply and a timetable for collection and supply of seed should be prepared that complies with guidelines in 'Plant germplasm conservation in Australia' (Offord & Meagher 2009) and the most recent revision of the Florabank guidelines and codes of practice.
+Useful standards for seed-related practice can be found in Australian Seeds, Sweedman & Merritt (2006) and Revegetation Industry Association of Western Australia's (RIAWA) Seed Industry Standards; and, - Identification of ecologically appropriate strategies (such as leaving gaps for in-fill plantings or faunal reintroductions in subsequent seasons) for addressing circumstances where the ideal species or genetic stock is not immediately available. - 1.7 Assessing security of site tenure and of post treatment maintenance scheduling.
 Some indication of potential for long term conservation management of the site is required before undertaking a restoration plan.
 Plans identify: